acbshields12/Patient-Engagement-Revenue-Analysis/README.md

 AI tools were used to assist in:

-* Created realistic synthetic dataset
+* Created realistic synthetic healthcare dataset
+* Used nested queries to calculate metrics such as returning patients
+* Utilized DATE_FORMAT() to group data by month and year for time-based trend analysis
+* Built logic for calculating percentage rates
 * Debugging errors in SQL and DAX
 * Structuring calculations for Power BI